t41372/Open-LLM-VTuber/README.md

 - [Faster-Whisper](https://github.com/SYSTRAN/faster-whisper) (Local)
 - [Whisper-CPP](https://github.com/ggerganov/whisper.cpp) using the python binding [pywhispercpp](https://github.com/abdeladim-s/pywhispercpp) (Local, mac GPU acceleration can be configured)
 - [Whisper](https://github.com/openai/whisper) (local)
+- [Groq Whisper](https://groq.com/) (API Key required).
+This is a hosted Whisper endpoint, which is fast and has a generous free limit every day.
 - [Azure Speech Recognition](https://azure.microsoft.com/en-us/products/ai-services/speech-to-text) (API Key required)
 - The microphone in the server terminal will be used by default.
 You can change the setting `MIC_IN_BROWSER` in the `conf.yaml` to move the microphone (and voice activation detection) to the browser (at the cost of latency, for now).
 You might want to use the microphone on your client (the browser) rather than the one on your server if you run the backend on a different machine or inside a VM or docker.